 All master’s and doctoral programs have a minimum residence requirement of at least three terms for master’s degrees and six terms for doctoral degrees.
 This is the minimum period of time which must elapse between a student’s initial registration in the program and the student’s graduation.
 There is no minimum residence requirement for diploma and certificate programs.

-Graduate students who wish to temporarily discontinue their studies for a few terms may request a leave of absence from their program.
+Graduate students who wish to temporarily discontinue their studies for a few terms may request a leave of absence from their program through a Service Request.
 Before requesting a leave, students should confirm with their Graduate Program Director and supervisor that all required components of their degree programs will be available when they return.
 The beginning and end of a leave should coincide with the beginning and end of an academic term.

 Leaves are granted only to students in good academic standing.
 Refer to the relevant Academic Regulations section.